 Veterans of the United States Armed Forces who have been found disabled by the U.S. Department of Veterans Affairs (VA) due to a disability connected to active service may also be eligible for Social Security disability benefits.
-This article will consider whether or not the SSA has to take the VA's determination of an applicant's disability into consideration when determining whether or not the applicant is eligible for Social Security disability benefits.
+This article will consider whether or not the Social Security Administration (SSA) has to take the VA's determination of an applicant's disability into consideration when determining whether or not the applicant is eligible for Social Security disability benefits.

 First let's look at some basic differences between the two programs.

-Social Security disability benefits are only available for persons who have worked recently enough (usually five out of the last ten years), and for a long enough period of time (10 years for those 62 and older) in a job paying Social Security taxes.
+Social Security disability benefits are available only for individuals who have worked recently enough (usually five out of the last ten years), and for a long enough period of time (10 years for those 62 and older) in a job paying Social Security taxes.
 Younger disabled workers may qualify for disability with fewer credits and less recent work.

-Additionally, the applicant must be totally disabled; partially disabled or short-term disabled persons do not qualify for benefits.
-The disability must last for more than one year or be expected to end in death.
-In order to determine if the applicant is totally disabled, the Social Security Administration (SSA) considers various factors.
-First, if the applicant has a medical condition that fulfills the requirements of a condition listed on the SSA list of severe impairments, the applicant is automatically considered disabled.
-Alternatively, if the disability is not on the SSA list, the SSA must determine whether the applicant's medical limitations make it impossible for the applicant to do his prior work or any work in the U.S.
+Additionally, applicants must be totally disabled; individuals with partial disabilities and short-term disabilities do not qualify for benefits.
+In order to determine if applicants are totally disabled, the SSA will consider whether applicants have a medical condition that fulfills the requirements of a condition listed on Social Security'slist of severe impairments or whether applicants' medical limitations make it impossible for them to do their prior work or any work in the U.S.

-Note that veterans who've been given 100% permanent and total disability ratings are entitled to expedited processing of their disability applications from the SSA.
+Note that wounded warriors and veterans who've been given 100% permanent and total disability ratings are still entitled to expedited processing of their disability applications from the SSA.

 Social Security regulations state that the SSA may consider any evidence of disability from other government agencies, including the VA and DOD (Department of Defense).
 This can include medical records from VA hospitals or test results from DOD records, and so on.